Spot lemurs and get dreaming on the beaches of this southern African gem.

 2. There is an internal flight included on this trip.
 Baggage allowance is as follows:Checked-in: 1 Bag, max 20kg

 Cabin Luggage: 1 bag, max 5kg.
 Internal flights in Madagascar are often delayed and or cancelled at short notice, for this reason, we have included an additional day in Antananarivo to safeguard against possible changes to flights.
-For this reason, we do recommend booking any international departures until departure day.
+For this reason, we do not recommend booking any international departures until departure day.

 3. Days 11 and 12 in Anakao has bungalow style accommodation.
 In true Eco-fashion, there is no running water in the bungalows and there is no hot water in the camp.
 Each bungalow is regularly supplied with a bucket of freshwater for washing and flushing the toilet.